AishwaryaRK/Notes/Linux-Commands.md

     # a == all users
     # x == include processes which do not have a controlling terminal
-    # u == udisplay the processes belonging to the specified usernames.
+    # u == display the processes belonging to the specified usernames.

     ps U <user>  #processes owned by a user ps U $USER   #processes owned by current user